 8. The design of the subdivision provides, to the extent feasible, for future passive or natural heating or cooling opportunities in the subdivision.

-The subdivision does not propose any development, therefore, the subdivision does not involve Government Code Section 66473.1.
+The subdivision does not propose any development.
+Therefore, the subdivision does not involve Government Code Section 66473.1.
+However, the parcel size and design will allow for passive heating and cooling if future development is proposed.